A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Modules of the ELAS simulator

 \subsection{The post-transplant module}

-Over 10\% of ET liver waitlist registrations are candidates who register for a repeat liver transplantation.
+Over 10\% of Eurotransplant liver waiting list registrations are candidates who register for a repeat liver transplantation.
 To accurately simulate such re-listings, a post-transplant module was implemented for the ELAS simulator.
-At transplantation, this post-transplant module first generates a time-to-failure $T$, at which the transplanted patient would die unless re-transplanted.
+At transplantation, this post-transplant module first generates a time-to-failure \(T\), at which the transplanted patient would die unless re-transplanted.
 This time-to-failure is simulated based on a Weibull model, which accounts for donor and patient characteristics.
-From this time-to-failure, we find a time-to-re-listing $R$ based on the empirical distribution of re-listing times $R$ relative to the time-to-failures $T$.
+From this time-to-failure, we find a time-to-re-listing \(R\) based on the empirical distribution of re-listing times \(R\) relative to the time-to-failures \(T\).

-In case the candidate is simulated to list for a repeat transplantation within the simulation period, the post-transplant module constructs a \textit{synthetic} re-listing.
+In case the candidate is simulated to list for a repeat transplantation within the simulation period, the post-transplant module constructs a \emph{synthetic} re-listing.
 Such synthetic re-listings are generated by combining the fixed patient characteristics of the transplant recipient with the status updates from a candidate who was actually re-listed for transplantation.
-This re-listing is chosen such that (a) candidates have similar time-to-failure $T$ and similar time-to-re-listing $R$, and (b) candidates are similar in terms of pre-determined characteristics (for instance, both candidates are pediatric).
-One important matching characteristic is whether the candidate re-lists within 14 days after transplantation ($R<14$); this is motivated by the fact that many candidates who experience graft failure within 14 days of transplantation are eligible for an HU status per ET allocation rules.
+This re-listing is chosen such that (a) candidates have similar time-to-failure \(T\) and similar time-to-re-listing \(R\), and (b) candidates are similar in terms of pre-determined characteristics (for instance, both candidates are pediatric).
+One important matching characteristic is whether the candidate re-lists within 14 days after transplantation (\(R<14\)); this is motivated by the fact that many candidates who experience graft failure within 14 days of transplantation are eligible for an HU status per Eurotransplant allocation rules.
 More details on how post-transplant survival and re-listings are simulated is included in Appendix \ref{app:posttxp}.

-The parameters required for simulation of post-transplant survival are the shape and scale parameters for Weibull models, and the empirical distribution of $R$ (time-to-relisting) relative to $T$ (time-to-failure).
-The parameters supplied with ELAS simulator have been estimated on ET liver transplantations between 01-01-2012 and 31-12-2019.
-Since we expected post-transplant survival and re-listing to be different for elective candidates and HU/ACO candidates, we estimated Weibull parameters and curves separately for these groups.
+The parameters required for simulation of post-transplant survival are the shape and scale parameters for Weibull models, and the empirical distribution of \(R\) (time-to-relisting) relative to \(T\) (time-to-failure).
+The parameters supplied with ELAS simulator have been estimated on Eurotransplant liver transplantations between 01-01-2012 and 31-12-2019.
+Since we expected post-transplant survival and re-listing to be different for elective candidates and HU/ACO candidates, we estimated Weibull parameters and curves separately for these patient groups.